parhelia512/axe/README.md

 git clone https://github.com/axelang/axe.git
 cd axe/source/compiler
 axe axc -o axe --release

-# or use "saw build --release" with the saw build tool
 ```

+Or use `saw build --release` with the saw build tool.

 This will create the `axe` executable.